mark-bradshaw/mrhorse/README.md

 });
 ```

 Now create a policy file inside the `policies` folder.
 This is just a simple javascript file that exports one function.
 The name of the file should be the same as the function name.
+Mrhorse uses the file name, **not** the function name, so make sure you name the file appropriately.
 For this example you would name the file `isAdmin.js`.

 ```
 var isAdmin = function(request, reply, callback) {